 Reconvening the family group conference

-The care and protection coordinator may reconvene a family group conference to develop a new plan if the social worker or an approved service believes that the current plan no longer adequately meets the needs of te tamaiti.
+The care and protection coordinator may reconvene a family group conference to develop a new plan if the social worker or an approved service believes that the current plan no longer adequately meets the needs of te tamaiti or rangatahi.

-The approved service may have referred te tamaiti under section 19(1)(a) and (b) or be directly involved in the implementation of the plan.
+The approved service may have referred te tamaiti or rangatahi under section 19(1)(a) and (b) or be directly involved in the implementation of the plan.